-After more than a decade of collaborative research effort, VALID and its partners have finally developed a lower cost and more effective Ready-to-Use Therapeutic Food product that now provides an opportunity to deliver a superior and more cost effective solution to a global problem that kills between 1-2 million children per year.
-Once formally endorsed by the World Health Organisation and commercialised, this innovative new product will enable the treatment of up to 1 million additional cases of severe acute malnutrition within existing global aid budgets for Community-based Management of Acute Malnutrition (CMAM).
-Additionally, this new recipe will directly impact and improve upon the ability of local manufacturers to compete and thus reshape a global market which still involves significant amounts of imported product into Africa, and worth approximately USD 150 million.
+Following 14 years of collaborative research effort, VALID and its partners have developed a lower cost and more effective Readyto-Use Therapeutic Food product that now provides an opportunity to deliver a superior and more cost effective solution to a global problem that kills between 1-2 million children per year.
+Whilst formal review and approval of the product for use remains ongoing, once endorsed by the World Health Organisation and commercialised, this innovative new product will enable the treatment of up to 1 million additional cases of severe acute malnutrition within existing global aid budgets for Communitybased Management of Acute Malnutrition (CMAM).
+Additionally, this new recipe will directly impact and improve upon the ability of local manufacturers to compete and thus reshape a global market which still involves significant amounts of imported product into Africa, and worth approximately USD 250 million.